Q. What challenges are new and/or continuing international students experiencing with entering the U.S.?

 Q: When requesting my I-20 I indicated the embassy I would go to for my visa appointment, but now I would like to go to a different embassy.
 Is that a problem?

 - Please feel free to go to whichever embassy is most convenient/accessible for you, even if it is different from what you originally indicated to OIE in your I-20 request.

-Q: I can no longer come to Georgia Tech for Fall 2020, but would like to come in a later semester.
+Q: I can no longer come to Georgia Tech in the upcoming semester, but would like to come in a later semester.
 What should I do?